iggy14750/learn-verilog/README.md

 This repository will contain some of the files that I will write as I learn the Verilog language.

+Most of these little designs are exercises from the book "Learn Verilog by Example" by Blaine Readler.
+This text may be mentioned elsewhere as "VBE".

 For others' benefit, as well as that of my future self, I shall describe some of the details of getting this code working.